engineyard/ey-docs/pages/custom-chef-recipes.md

 <h2 id="topic3">Clone the ey-cloud-recipes repository</h2>

 To work with the ey-cloud-recipes repository, you need to fork and clone it to your development environment on your local machine.
-Put a local copy of the ey-cloud-recipes repository in the directory that you'll work in when writing custom Chef recipes for your environment (the same environment where you installed the engineyard gem).
+Clone a local copy of the ey-cloud-recipes repository in the directory that you'll work in when writing custom Chef recipes for your environment (the same environment where you installed the engineyard gem).

 Here is the standard procedure for cloning a GitHub repository:

-###To fork and clone the [ey-cloud-recipes](http://github.com/engineyard/ey-cloud-recipes) repository
+###To fork and clone the ey-cloud-recipes repository

 1. Browse to the [ey-cloud-recipes](http://github.com/engineyard/ey-cloud-recipes) site on GitHub.
 2. Click Fork to fork the repository.